atlassian/react-beautiful-dnd/docs/guides/drop-animation.md

 ## Styling a drop

-You are able to add your own style to a `Draggable` while it is dropping (such as `background-color`).
+You are able to add your own style to a `<Draggable />` while it is dropping (such as `background-color`).
 You know a drop is occurring when `DraggableStateSnapshot > DropAnimation` is populated.

 ## Patching the drop animation

 In some cases you might want to add an additional `transform` or change the `transition`.
-In which case, you can patch the style of a `Draggable` while a drop is occurring. (patch `DraggableProvided > DraggableProps > DraggableStyle`)
+In which case, you can patch the style of a `<Draggable />` while a drop is occurring. (patch `DraggableProvided > DraggableProps > DraggableStyle`)

 Here is the shape of `DropAnimation`: